National Treasure (franchise): Additional crew and production details

+Literature & other media

 Novelization

 Though a literature adaptation was never released for the first film, a novelization of the second titled National Treasure 2: Book of Secrets – The Junior Novel was released on November 6, 2007.
 Parts of the story in the novel version differ slightly from what was actually filmed, owing to changes being made in the screenplay prior to and during production.

-Reference work

-Plot details, as well as the history, science, ethics, and other disciplines integrated into the two films, are explored in the 2023 non-fiction book, National Treasure Hunt: One Step Short of Crazy, authored by franchise experts Aubrey R. Paris and Emily M. Black of the National Treasure Hunt podcast.
-While the book is not affiliated with Disney, it includes a foreword by franchise creators Charles Segars and Oren Aviv, and incorporates details from interviews with director Jon Turteltaub and screenwriters Marianne and Cormac Wibberley.

 Book series

 The franchise expanded with the release of a series of historical-fiction novels, written by Catherine Hapka and published by Disney Press.
 The series centers around the ancestors of the Gates Family.